shawnleftwich/documentation/brokers/rest.md

 ## Create Documents Only Carrier Invoice Submissions

 This endpoint allows documents to be sent via the endpoint for future processing.
-This will create an item in the "New" queue just like if HubTran received an email with paperwork.
+This will create an item in the "New" queue just like if TriumphPay received an email with paperwork.

 POST https://api.hubtran.com/broker/invoice_submission_documents